ibm-cloud-docs/text-to-speech/voices.md

 ## Supported languages and voices
 {: #languageVoices}

 Table 1 lists and provides audio samples for the voices that are available for each language and dialect.
-All voices are available as both [Standard voices](#standardVoices) and [Neural voices](#neuralVoices).
+Voices are available as [Standard voices](#standardVoices), [Neural voices](#neuralVoices), or both.
 If you omit the optional `voice` parameter from a synthesis request, the service uses the standard `en-US_MichaelVoice` by default.

+Voices labeled *Beta* are currently beta functionality.
+Beta voices might not be ready for production use and are subject to change.
+They are initial offerings that are expected to improve in quality with time and usage.
+All other voices are generally available (GA) for production use.

 <table style="border-spacing:0px;border-collapse:separate">
   <caption>Table 1.
 Supported languages and voices</caption>